-On return to Australia, Tina worked for the former Migration Review Tribunal (MRT) and Refugee Review Tribunal (RRT) (now the Migration and Refugee Division of the Administrative Appeals Tribunal) in a number of capacities spanning a 10-year period, including as Executive Officer.
+On return to Australia, Tina worked for the former Migration Review Tribunal (MRT) and Refugee Review Tribunal (RRT) (now the Migration & Refugee Division of the Administrative Appeals Tribunal) in a number of capacities spanning a 10-year period, including as Executive Officer.

 The advantage of knowledge gained over this time gives Tina a unique position to match her client’s expectations to the complex Australian immigration process step-by-step and prepare persuasive submissions, worded to give the best chance of a successful outcome.